Hidden Stock Market Gems: Hermès International S.A (OTCMKTS:HESAF)

 Technical Analysis

 And finally, we are looking at the chart of Hermès and by using some simple technical analysis, we are trying to find support levels for the stock.
 A first support level can be found around €515 (close to our calculated intrinsic value).
-At this level we find not only the 61% Fibonacci retracement, but also the lows from March 2020, which the stock might revisit.
+At this level, we find not only the 61% Fibonacci retracement but also the lows from March 2020, which the stock might revisit.

 If that support level doesn't hold, we have the next strong support level in the range between €430 and €460.
 At €428.50 we have the 50% Fibonacci retracement and at around €463.50 we have the lows of 2018 and 2019 as well as the highs of 2017.
 Basically, for the full year 2017, the stock was trading in a very small sideway range between these two levels and this creates a strong support level in my opinion as many shares were traded at that price level.